-We are delighted that Harm Reduction International has today announced that they will be holding their biennial international conference – HR21 – in Melbourne, Australia from 18 to 21 April 2021 in partnership with the Australian Injecting and Illicit Drug Users League (AIVL), the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM), Harm Reduction Victoria (HRVIC) and the International Network on Hepatitis in Substance Users (INHSU).
+We are delighted that Harm Reduction International has announced that they will be holding their biennial international conference – HR23 – in Melbourne, in partnership with the Australian Injecting and Illicit Drug Users League (AIVL), the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM), Harm Reduction Victoria (HRVIC) and the International Network on Hepatitis in Substance Users (INHSU).

 This partnership will support local, national and international harm reduction advocacy, research and learning, emphasising the continuing opioid overdose crisis, changing trends in drug use, responses to stimulant use, and to elevate local, Indigenous and rural voices, and centre the experiences of people who use drugs.